The return analytics Shopify doesn't give you (and why they matter)

 1. Sizing and variant-level problems

-This is the most expensive blind spot for apparel and footwear merchants.
-Shopify shows you that a product has a high return rate.
-It doesn't show you which variant is driving the returns.
+The most expensive blind spot for apparel and footwear.
+Shopify shows you a product has a high return rate.
+It doesn't show which variant is driving it.

-If your "Classic Fit T-Shirt" has a 12% return rate, you might think the product is a problem.
-But when you break it down by variant, you discover:
+If your "Classic Fit T-Shirt" has a 12% return rate, you might think the product has a problem.
+Break it down by variant and you might find:

 - Size S: 4% return rate